 SELECT CHAR (N,...Expression) FROM [Source]

-The CHAR Function in MySQL is used to convert the integer values into characters using the ASCII Table.
-The following query will show multiple ways to use this function.
+The String CHAR converts the integer values into characters using the ASCII Table.
+The following string query shows multiple ways to use this function by passing different numbers.

 SELECT CHAR(75); SELECT CHAR(77, 121, 83, 81, 76); SELECT CHAR(NULL); SELECT CHAR('105'); SELECT CHAR('A');

-If you pass the integer value (argument value) larger than 255 (maximum allowed char) then the CHAR Function will convert the number into multiple bytes.
-For example, CHAR(256) is equal to CHAR(1, 0).
-The following query will show you the same.
+If you pass the integer value (argument) larger than 255 (maximum allowed char), then it converts the number into multiple bytes.
+For example, the first one, 256, is equal to (1, 0).
+The following String method query shows you the same with different numbers.